henrywebster/cash/README.md

 # cash
 The ca$h shell is one after bash.

+## TODO for rev 0.2
+* Use _s copy functions
+* Refactor parser
+* Re-think function seperation of source and main file

 ## Overview
 The shell we made offers very basic functionality.
 It's methodology is as follows: